trancongbao/trancongbao.github.io/Software_Decomposition/5_Process_Network_Decomposition.md

 Event-driven architectures have loose coupling within space, time and synchronization, providing a scalable infrastructure for information exchange and distributed workflows.
 However, event-architectures are tightly coupled, via event subscriptions and patterns, to the semantics of the underlying event schema and values.

+## Distributed system make problems from coupling more severe

+The problem couplings introduce can become more severe when we have decomposition.
+Also, the higher the decomposition level, the worse the problem couplings will introduce.

+- When the app is decomposed into distributed services, instead of a method call, we need to use a network calls.
+Network failure (or configuration error) is a reality.
+The probability of having one part of your software unreachable is infinitely bigger now.
+- Transaction management become much more difficult in distributed enironment.
+- Another issue with using the microservice architecture is that developers must deal with the additional complexity of creating a distributed system.
+Services must use an interprocess communication mechanism.
+This is more complex than a simple method call.
+Moreover, a service must be designed to handle partial failure and deal with the remote service either being unavailable or exhibiting high latency.
+- Implementing use cases that span multiple services requires the use of unfamiliar techniques.
+Each service has its own database, which makes it a challenge to implement transactions and queries that span services.
+- IDEs and other development tools are focused on building monolithic applications and don’t provide explicit support for developing distributed applications.
+Writing automated tests that involve multiple services is challenging.
+These are all issues that are specific to the microservice architecture.
+Consequently, your organization’s developers must have sophisticated software development and delivery skills in order to successfully use microservices.
+- The microservice architecture also introduces significant operational complexity.
+Many more moving parts—multiple instances of different types of service—must be managed in production.
+To successfully deploy microservices, you need a high level of automation.

 ## Other considerations

 ### Fragment technology stacks